top of page

 Tacitus described the Romans' persecution and hatred of the Christians, including the hanging of their disciples on crosses.

-The Bible tells the same story as Tacitus, giving authentication of the Bible's existence.
+The Bible tells the same story as Tacitus, confirming the Bible's accuracy and truth.

 6. Who wrote these words in the second century?